Islandora/documentation/docs/technical_documentation.md

 To mitigate these issues, the overall design goals of the 7.x-2.x version of Islandora are:
   - A properly modularized installation procedure so that Islandora can be consistently installed and configured in distributed environments.
 As a result of this, a consistent development environment can also be made available to contributors.
   - Asynchronous communication between Fedora and Drupal, so that neither waits on the other nor any of the various processing components of the stack.
 This will be achieved through the use of persistent queues, which will also allow the stack to be easily distributed across multiple computers.
   - Fedora is treated as the source of the truly important data, only containing preservation objects and descriptive metadata.
-Metadata can exist either in Fedora's native RDF attached to the resource itself, or as standardized formats such as MODS, MADS, PBCORE, etc... that exist as resources in their own right.
+Metadata can exist either in Fedora's native RDF attached to the resource itself, or as standardized formats such as MODS, MADS, PBCore, etc., that exist as resources in their own right.
   - Data from Fedora is transformed and indexed into the other major system of the stack, most notably Drupal and Solr.
 This includes lower quality access copies of preservation masters such as thumbnails or streaming video, which will be stored as managed files for Drupal.
   - Drupal content is represented as Nodes and Fields, allowing the content management system to utilize the relational database it is expecting instead of shimming in a completely different type of datastore.
 This will open up the entire Drupal module ecosystem to Islandora.
 As an added benefit, viewers (OpenSeadragon, IA Book Viewer, Video.js, etc...) can be written as custom Field renderers, finally giving site builders the ability to control the display of content.
   - Drupal's Services module will be used to expose RESTful services to middleware layer so that it can sanely perform CRUD operations on Nodes without having to delve into Drupal's internals.